huacnlee/bluedoc/docs/omniauth/gitlab.md

 `OMNIAUTH_GITLAB_API_PREFIX` default value is "https://gitlab.com/api/v4"

-when you setup that and start BookLab, you will see the "Sign in with GitLab" button, on Sign in page.
+when you setup that and start BlueDoc, you will see the "Sign in with GitLab" button, on Sign in page.